 - Negotiation and advocacy: This process involves reviewing the alleged violations, assessing how probation has generally been going, coming up with a plan of action, and outlining the client’s goals.
-A probation violation lawyer will be able to speak with the probation officer and negotiate a resolution that is better than the original proposal.
+A probation violation lawyer will be able to speak with the probation officer and negotiate a resolution that is usually better than the original proposal.
 Ideally, speaking with the prosecution and showing them why the violation should be dismissed would be the best outcome.
 In some scenarios, admitting to the violation and showing the court why another chance is a better alternative to revocation is the best route to take.

 - Contesting the allegations: It is important to remember that although the prosecution has a lower burden to meet in a probation violation hearing, it is still the prosecution’s burden to reach that bar.
 There are often issues (evidentiary, witness, legal) that the prosecution cannot overcome.
 Successfully pointing out these flaws in the case is often enough to get the allegations dismissed.

 Disclaimer: Nothing on this site should be taken as legal advice.
 For advice on a legal matter, contact an attorney.
 Contact Jared Justice at 503-722-3981 or firstname.lastname@example.org.